 About Bishop Leibold

-Bishop Leibold School is the shared school of St. Henry, St. Mary and Our Lady of Good Hope Parishes.
-Our parishes faithfully serve Catholic families of Preschool-8th Grade students in Springboro, Centerville, Miamisburg, Franklin, Miami Township, West Carrollton, and Germantown.
-At Bishop Leibold, we have students in two campuses, our West Campus is home to our preschool-third grade students and East Campus houses grades four-eight.
+Bishop Leibold School is the shared school of St. Henry, St. Mary, and Our Lady of Good Hope Parishes.
+Our school faithfully serves families of Preschool-8th Grade students in Springboro, Centerville, Miamisburg, Franklin, Miami Township, West Carrollton, and Germantown.
+We currently have 365 students enrolled in grades PS-8 at our two campuses.

 If you have any questions about our school, please contact us, and we will be happy to assist you.

 From Good to Great: The Future of Bishop Leibold School

 Bishop Leibold School enjoys a very positive reputation in the greater Dayton community, thanks in particular to the educators and families who have been associated with Leibold over time.
 But we need to acknowledge and address the reality that the way that our children learn in 2018 is far different than even in 2010.

 Excitingly, just like in other professions, the tools and resources available to improve the educational delivery by educators have improved in dramatic ways to enable us to adapt more adeptly to meet the specific needs of each child.